THE REALITY OF RURAL POVERTY

 DOG BONE SOUP

-READ an opening Excerpt from Chapter One right here…
+READ the opening Excerpt from Chapter One right here…

 There were six of us ready to become soldiers.
 The other five guys were headed to Fort Dix.
 Soon as we were inducted, the sergeant who swore us in started calling us a bunch of lily-assed bastards and worse.
 When the jerk marched the other five guys off, I was happy as hell I wasn’t one of them.